CrazyProger1/Simple-XSS/docs/PAYLOADS.md

 ```
 ### IO-API

-An I/O manager is provided for the payload to handle IO operations.
+An I/O manager is provided for the payloads and hooks to handle IO operations.
 It has interface:

 ```python
 class BaseIOManagerAPI(ABC):